 There are many arguments for and against fishing during the spawn.
 If spawning fish were always off limits then you would never be able to fish for salmon or steelhead or sea-run trout of any kind.
-There are some who argue that fishing during the spawn has less of an impact on a fishery than fishing during the high temps and low waters of late summer.
+Some argue that fishing during the spawn has less of an impact on a fishery than fishing during the high temps and low waters of late summer.
 There is a lot of truth to that, but that does not mean fishing during the spawn has no impact.
 Most of our streams, lakes, and rivers are now filled with non-native fish species.
 Do they deserve less respect or protection?
 Many of these non-native species are now breeding and surviving and are wild.
-I am not one to lecture or preach; I simply believe in knowledge – and making good decisions based on that knowledge.
+I am not one to lecture or preach; I simply believe in knowledge—and making good decisions based on that knowledge.

 One of the most important things anglers can do is learn more about spawning fish.
 Ignorance is no excuse.
 Knowing where and when to wade and fish is good for fish and fly fishers alike.
 Knowing when fish are spawning can help you catch more fish.
 Be a better angler, and do not give in to the pressure of taking a hero picture of a fish fresh off a spawning redd.
 If you must fish during the spawn, do not wade through redds.
 Limit your kills, fight fish quickly and release them without removing them from the water if possible.
 An even better strategy is to fish deeper pools and avoid the redds altogether.
 It may be legal to fish during the spawn, but is it ethical?
 I guess that depends on you and where you fish.
 Honor should transcend the law.